auth0/docs/articles/link-accounts/user-initiated-linking/index.md

 One way to implement this functionality is to enable the user to explicitly link accounts.
 In this scenario, the user authenticates and can later on use a link or a button in order to link another account to the first one.
 The user would click on this link/button and your application would make a call so that when the user logs in with the second provider, the second account is linked with the first.

-The following steps implement this scenario for a Single Page Application (SPA).
-You can find the sample code at [User Initiated Account Linking within a Single Page App](https://github.com/auth0/auth0-link-accounts-sample/tree/master/SPA) on Github.
+The following steps implement this scenario for a Single-Page Application (SPA).
+You can find the sample code at [User Initiated Account Linking within a Single-Page App](https://github.com/auth0/auth0-link-accounts-sample/tree/master/SPA) on Github.

 ## Step 1: Initial login